roquebuarquejr/clock-compose/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
-The main motivation was about learning something new, because I had a very busy week but I knew that if I take the challenge I would learn smth.
+The main motivation was about learning something new.

 ## :camera_flash: Screenshots